Wednesday, March 6, 2019

 We also have long-time issues such as poverty alleviation, graft and corruption, unemployment, drug addiction, crime prevention, population control, reproductive health, environmental protection, and climate change.
 These are some of the many issues our national candidates face once elected.
 Our local candidates will represent the interests of their constituents and legislate local laws or ordinances to address socio-political issues and uplift the living conditions of the people.

-I have watched the senatorial forum hosted by CNN Philippines and the Senatorial debate from the GMA network this month.
+I watched the senatorial forum hosted by CNN Philippines and the debate from the GMA network this month.
 Thousands of Filipinos could hear what their senatorial bets had to say on various issues.
-We may have different reactions or emotions to their views; either we agreed and were amused or disagreed and disappointed.
+We may have different reactions or emotions to their views; either we agreed and were amused, or we disagreed and were disappointed.

 On March 29, we will also hear our local candidates' political views.
-It may not be as grand as the national candidates' campaign, but their common intention is to serve and be the voice of their constituents.
+Their campaign may not be as grand as the national candidates, but their common intention is to serve and be the voice of their constituents.
+I encourage you to attend their campaigns, as it will give you a better understanding of the issues at the grassroots level.

-The campaign period may be the most exhausting part of the candidate's possible victory since they devote their energy, time, and money.
+The campaign period may be the most exhausting part of the candidate's possible victory since they devote their energy, time, and money to it.
 Thus, we, the voters, must also spend some time getting to know our candidates.
+We can do this by attending their rallies, reading their published materials, or engaging them in social media.
 Their stance on various issues of our nation and locality is significant in nation-building and good governance.

 Amidst the different voices, we can learn how to filter those who are significant and reflect our values and virtues.
-Our guiding principle shall rule and not the outside influence brought by media and black propaganda.
+Our guiding principle shall rule, not the outside influence of the media and black propaganda.

-Our vote matters, and let us exercise this right in the upcoming May 13 election.
-For now, it is not just the fight of our candidates but also the fight of all Filipino people toward a better community and country.
+Remember, your vote matters.
+As we approach the May 13 election, let's exercise our right to vote.
+This is not just the fight of our candidates but the collective fight of all Filipino people towards a better community and country.

 © 2019 Del Cusay